 Personal property, such as money, clothing, jewelry, notebooks, books, musical instruments, etc., is the responsibility of the individual student.
-These possessions should be locked in your locker or kept in your personal possession at all times.
+These possessions should be locked in your locker or kept in your personal possession.
 Do not bring large amounts of cash or expensive items to school.
 The school will not be responsible for personal possessions monetarily or otherwise.